SepiSha/irma-dataset/README.md

 The **IRMA dataset** (Iranian Radif Music Archive) is a curated collection of symbolic and analytical representations of canonical *radif* repertoires in Iranian classical music.
 It includes structured data for vocal and instrumental performances, focusing on pitch, energy, MIDI, Alignment, and tahrir ornamentation in diverse interpretations of the radif tradition.

-> ⚠️ This repository currently includes metadata and symbolic/analytical data only.
-The full dataset (over 1000 files) is being uploaded incrementally.
+> ⚠️ The full dataset (over 10000 files) is being uploaded incrementally.

 ## 📁 Folder Structure